LionelBeato/win_capstone/README.md

 ## Code Completeness - *20 points*

 Are all the appropiate components fully complete?
 Are the necessary operations and communications actually occuring between major code components and not just mocked?
+Are there at least two CRUD operations?

 ## Agileness - *20 points*